newswirecom/test-project-backend/README.md

 cd test-project-backend
 ```

-Update your configuration in the `.env` file and then:
+Update your configuration in the `.env` file with database credentials and then:

 ```
 composer install